hoijui/ReZipDoc/README.md

 # This makes git visualize ZIP files as uncompressed text with some meta info
 # NOTE See the ReZipDoc README for how to install the required git filter
 [attr]zipDoc      diff=zipDoc textual
-# This combines in-history uncompression and uncompressed view of ZIP files
+# This combines in-history decompression and uncompressed view of ZIP files
 [attr]reZipDoc    reZip zipDoc

 # MS Office